 Vision is not just the ability to literally see.
 It’s also the ability to create something with your imagination that you can manifest into reality.
 It’s the ability to have foresight to create a blue print of who you are to become.
 Something that without people can lose purpose.
 Something that successful people have in common.

-Stevie may not have literal sight but he had a vision of who he was to be and still has a vision for who he will be.
+Stevie may not have literal sight but he had a vision of who he was to be and still has a vision for who he is.
 Do you?

 “I hope you do,”Stevie said, ” And I hope that we can with what God has blessed us with, people without sight and those who have it, have sight and have VISION.”

 The mission of the Foundation Fighting Blindness is to fund research that will lead to the prevention, treatment and cures for the entire spectrum of retinal degenerative diseases, including retinitis pigmentosa, macular degeneration, Usher syndrome, Stargardt disease and related conditions.
 If you’d like to donate to fighting blindness you can go to: https://www.blindness.org/

 Let me know what you think in the comments below and join the conversation with me by reaching out to me on social media @LindsayBHoffman.